ninuxorg/nodeshot/docs/topics/manual_install.rst

     # static files (css, js, images)
     python manage.py collectstatic

-If you are installing for **development**, you are done!

-You just need to **run the django development server** in order to see the web application:
+If you are installing for **development** there's one last step: you just need to **run the django development server** in order to reach the web application:

 .. code-block:: bash